Nath5/frogoracletradingdocs/docs/sr_ui.md

 ## Levels

-Each line of the chart represents either **support** (if the current price action is above the level) or **resistance** (if the current price action is above the level).
+Each line of the chart represents either **support** (if the current price action is above the level) or **resistance** (if the current price action is below the level).

 ![image](_media/support_vs_resistance.png ':size=100%')

 ## Level Table

 The level table is another view of the price levels and is helpful for quickly identifying where the current price is relative to the support and resistance levels.
-The closest level above the current price will be <span style="background-color: #22ab94; color: white;">highlighted in green</span> and the closest level below the current price will be <span style="background-color: #FF9800; color: white;">highlighted in yellow</span>.
+The closest level above the current price will be <span style="background-color: #22ab94; color: white;">highlighted in green</span> and the closest level below the current price will be <span style="background-color: #FF9800; color: white;">highlighted in orange</span>.
 Gaps and POC ranges are shown using the left most column to indicate that the values are connected and represent a range.
 The table can be moved around or disabled.
 The number of rows can be limited which is helpful if you are trying to save screen real estate.

 Table UI                   |  Settings :-------------------------:|:-------------------------: